 Comparing the Legacy 4 to its younger sibling, it is a very significant upgrade in technical ability, especially in the bass and treble detail retrieval.
 However, I would say that despite their similarities in appearances, they have a very different target tuning, and the Legacy 4 is not exactly an immediate upgrade over the Legacy 3.

-The Thieaudio Legacy 4 is a very matured product with a competent tuning.
+The Thieaudio Legacy 4 is a very mature product with competent tuning.
 Thieaudio has grown a lot since its first few IEMS such as the Voyager 3.
 It really shows through the little things that they pay attention to such as the packaging, design and build.
-The Legacy 4 indeed switches things up in the Legacy lineup such that there will be a Legacy for everyone’s tastes at various price points and this inclusiveness and variety combined with its variety it what makes Thieaudio IEMs so enjoyable to review.
-I do hope that Thieaudio does not despite the back to back releases as I have a one or two bad experiences with QC of my own with them.
+The Legacy 4 indeed switches things up in the Legacy lineup such that there will be a Legacy for everyone’s tastes at various price points and this inclusiveness and variety combined with its variety is what makes Thieaudio IEMs so enjoyable to review.
+I do hope that Thieaudio does not despite the back to back releases as I have one or two bad experiences with QC of my own.
 That said, I do look forward to more releases from them and although the Legacy 4’s tonality and tuning may not so much be to my tastes, I do see it being a comfortable recommendation for many especially at its price point.